-Do you want to stand out from your colleagues?
+Do you want to stand out among your colleagues?
 Do you want to impress your boss?
-Being good at what you are doing on your job has a huge factor to your success, but it is not enough.
+Being good at what you do while on the job has a huge impact on your success, but it is not enough.
 You also need to be a team player.
-You will not only be closer to reaching your career goals, but you will also win favors and respect from your colleagues, and even your boss’s.
+You won’t just be closer to reaching your career goals, but you will also win favor and respect from your colleagues, and even your boss.

 2. Listens actively.

-You are giving your full attention to the person who is speaking.
-Not only do you show your interest on what a speaker is saying without interrupting the speaker, but you also absorb what the speaker is saying, attempt to comprehend, and don’t argue with the ideas and point of view of the speaker.
+Active listening means that you give your full attention to the person who is speaking.
+Not only do you show your interest towards what someone is saying without interrupting them, but you also absorb what they are saying, attempt to comprehend, and don’t argue with their ideas and point of view.

 3. Ability to cooperate and help.